Ridge High School: Athletics

 The school was the winner of the 2014-15 ShopRite Cup for Group II, finishing with 68 points, one point ahead of Hunterdon Central Regional High School.
 The team repeated as winner of the Group II ShopRite Cup for 2015-16, behind first-place finishes in girls soccer, girls cross country and boys fencing.
 The school finished in second place in girls tennis and girls golf, third place in football and ice hockey, and earned bonus points for having no disqualifications in the fall and spring seasons.
 The school was the winner of the Group IV winner of the 2019-20 Shop Rite Cup.

 The girls tennis team won the Group II state championship in 1984 (defeating runner-up Millburn High School in the tournament's final round) and 2016 (vs. Bergen Tech).
 The 2016 team defeated Princeton High School 4-1 in the semifinals before knocking off Bergen Tech 4-1 in the finals.

-The 1985 boys' soccer team finished the season with a 20-0-2 record, the state's only unbeaten team, after winning the Group II state championship, defeating Millburn High School by a score of 3-0 in the final game of the tournament.Stuart, Sandy.
-"Red Devils only unbeaten team in state", Bernardsville News, November 28, 1985.
-Accessed February 7, 2021, via Newspapers.com.
-"Before the soccer season started in September, Ridge coach Rick Hildebrand predicted that his young team — with only three senior starters — would be one of the best in the school's history.
-His prophesy was more than fulfilled Tuesday night, as the Red Devils shut out powerful Millburn 3-0 to win the state Group 2 championship.
-Ridge, which compiled an incredible 20-0-2 record, was the only soccer team in New Jersey to go undefeated all season."
+The 1985 boys' soccer team finished the season with a 20-0-2 record, the state's only unbeaten team, after winning the Group II state championship, defeating Millburn High School by a score of 3-0 in the final game of the tournament.